redoio/offenses_data/FAQ.md

 #### `Question` How do I cite the data and results?
 `Answer` Please reference our data, dashboards and analyses as follows:

 Redo.io [Computer software].
-(2025).
-Retrieved from tool.redoio.info
+(2026).
+Retrieved from https://tool.redoio.info

 #### `Question` How does this data differ from information acquired via a data sharing agreement?
 `Answer` Our prison sentences data is a subset of the data that CDCR typically provides under a formal data sharing agreement between a county and the state.